-In Canada, almost half of men have experienced erectile dysfunction in their lives.
-On the other hand, according to the Ministry of Health of Ontario, 1 in every 4 people in Canada suffers from some degree of depression, severe enough to seek treatment.
+In Canada, almost half of men have experienced erectile dysfunction in their lives and most of them have used Canada Viagra pills.
+On the other hand, according to the Ministry of Health of Ontario, 1 in every 4 people in Canada suffers from some degree of depression severe enough to seek treatment.

 Based on the facts and numbers mentioned above, depression and erectile dysfunction (ED) are both very common, despite social stigma.